mityada/MotionEstimationVisualizer/README.md

 Motion Estimation Visualizer
 ----------------------------

-This visualizer shows calculated motion vectors (currently just on white background) and created estimated frame from previous frame and motion vectors.
+This visualizer shows calculated motion vectors on the frame and creates estimated frame from previous frame and motion vectors.

 Compiling
 ---------